Dental Hygienist Services

-This is where you see your Dental Hygienist/Therapist regularly for full mouth assessments of your gums to aid diagnosis of Periodontal Disease.
+We are able to offer appointments with our Dental Hygienist/Therapist for full mouth assessments of your gums to aid diagnosis of Periodontal Disease.
 Periodontal disease affects the gums, bone and other supporting tissues of the teeth.
 By us carrying out this full assessment we can determine what further treatment is needed to aid the patient in maintaining a healthy mouth.

 Periodontal disease, also known as gum disease, is frequently known as the ‘silent’ disease because often patients are not aware of the signs and symptoms in its early stages and the changes this brings in the mouth.
 An important part of gum disease is that in its early stages it is treatable and reversible.
 By seeing our Dental Hygienist and Therapist for a full screening of your gums, prevention techniques are given to help stabilise and prevent the gum disease from progressing.